 Early identification of special needs is vital.
-After the class teacher has made adaptations and an assess plan do review cycle has taken place, they will complete a Concern Form to inform the Inclusion Team and SENDCo and explains what provision is in place or has been attempted.
-Parents will be met with at the earliest opportunity to alert them to concerns and enlist their active help and participation.
+The class teacher completes a 'Concern Form' to inform the Inclusion Lead/SENDCo and informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation.

-Information from previous schools, Pre-school, Nurseries and the Early Years team if applicable supports the identification process.
+Information from Pre-school, Nurseries and the Early Year's team supports the identification process.